absorensen/numbers_go_brrrr/m2_concurrency/s4_message_passing.md

 send an exit message to the transmitting thread.
 The channel itself handling whether both ends are still alive is probably the way to go in most cases.

-Another main use of message passing is sharing data between computers.
+Another main use of message passing is sharing data between computers/nodes/servers.
 If you have multiple computers working on the same problem, they don't have any physical memory to share, so instead they can send messages to each other.
 This is the basis of the MPI standard.

 _________________